Fun things to do around Kahului and nearby attractions around Maui

 Best Time to Visit: The best time to visit Kahului and Maui in general is during the shoulder seasons, which are spring (April to May) and fall (September to October).
 During these months, the weather is generally pleasant, with comfortable temperatures and a lower chance of rain.
 Additionally, the shoulder seasons offer a good balance between fewer crowds and better availability of accommodations.

-Other inside tips to visiting Kahalui, Maui
+Other inside tips to visiting Kahului, Maui

 Beyond the main attractions in Kahului, Maui, there are plenty of insider tips to make your visit even more memorable: